fkyprianou/deved-platform/content/blog/en/secure-your-inbound-media-files-with-the-vonage-messages-api.md

 Host: api-us.nexmo.com
 ```

 The fact that you need the specific URL and that it expires after a set time provides a certain degree of inbuilt security.
-There may, however, be some minor risks associated with this level of security; for example, a brute force could reveal the URL, and anyone in possession of the URL could access the media file without needing any additional credentials.
+There may, however, be some minor risks associated with this level of security; for example, brute force could reveal the URL, and anyone possessing the URL could access the media file without needing additional credentials.

 ### Enhanced Security with Secure Inbound Media